Joomla-Ukraine/plg_cck_field_juicon/README.md

-# UIkit Icon Field Plug-in for SEBLOD
+# JUIcon Field Plugin for SEBLOD

 The plugin displays svg icon and based on SVG Sprite.

 **How to use the plugin:**
-1. Select the plugin UIkit Icon
+1. Select the JUIcon Plugin
 2. Add the path to the sprite SVG file
 3. Save plugin in modal
 4. After that, additional fields will appear